 Upon this planning, we make a careful production, which goes through quality control tests, to achieve an impeccable product that reflects the image and the message that the organisation wants to communicate.

-Before starting the production of a project, we suggest to do a discovery phase in which we seek to make a clear definition of the project.
+Before starting the production of a project, we suggest to do a discovery and strategy phase in which we seek to make a clear definition of the project.
 This phase is very useful to land ideas and have clear and shared objectives.

 Based on the information we receive during the meetings -physical or virtual- and the list of requirements, we share a document in Google Docs where the objectives we seek to fulfill or help with the development are reflected.
 The client, having access to the document can contribute ideas, deny assumptions or ask pertinent questions.
 This document allows us to resolve doubts, establish priorities and have a clear direction for the project.

 Based on the features and requirements lists we produce a set of mockups that provide more details on how the site navigation works and how features are converted into interface elements.
 The goal of the mockups is not oriented towards design, but to contain the whole set of interface components that will implement the website features.